QuickBirdEng/SurveyKit/README.md

     android:value="GOOGLE API KEY" />
 ```

-Also need to append location permissions on `AndroidManifest.xml`.
+Also need to append location permissions to `AndroidManifest.xml`.
 This is not required.
-But If you gave this permissions, map can select current location automatically.
+But If you gave this permissions, the map can select current location automatically.
 ```xml
     <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION" />
     <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />